2026 University of Toronto Teaching & Learning Symposium

 4.1 Tuning In to Graduate Student Professional Development

-Alli Diskin, Programs Coordinator, Teaching Assistants' Training Program, Centre for Teaching Support & Innovation Lisa Aikman, Educational Developer, Graduate Students and Postdoctoral Scholars, CTL, UTSC Jessica Bailey, Graduate Support Strategist Joel Rodgers, Coordinator, Graduate Student Professional Development, Arts & Science Finding the Frequency: Clarity, Purpose, and What Matters Most Graduate student professional development is central to shaping thoughtful, confident, and well supported emerging scholars and professionals.
-Across the university, however, faculty and staff rarely have opportunities to reflect together on how departmental cultures, supervisory relationships, and institutional structures influence [...]
+Lisa Aikman, Educational Developer, Graduate Students and Postdoctoral Scholars Centre for Teaching and Learning, UTSC Alli Diskin, Programs Coordinator, Teaching Assistants' Training Program, CTSI Andrea Graham, Graduate Programs Team Lead, Centre for Learning Strategy Support, Student Life Joel Rodgers, Coordinator, Graduate Student Professional Development, FAS Finding the Frequency: Clarity, Purpose, and What Matters Most Graduate student professional development is central to shaping thoughtful, confident, and well supported emerging scholars and professionals.
+Across the university, however, faculty and staff rarely have opportunities to reflect together on how departmental cultures, supervisory relationships, and institutional structures influence graduate students’ growth in their academic [...]

 4.2 Cultivating Hope Through Critically Informed Contemplative Pedagogy